 Is it any good?

+The movie''s notable in that it takes us inside the biblical characters' experience -- what they're thinking and how people react to their extraordinary situation.
 With very little source material to go on, it's true that most of this movie is speculation.
 But thoughtful direction by Catherine Hardwicke and a strong screenplay by Mike Rich give viewers a glimpse into Mary and Joseph's emotions.
-The movie takes us inside the characters' experience -- what they're thinking and how people react to their extraordinary situation.

 Castle-Hughes portrays Mary with all the angst you might expect from someone in her situation.
 It's heart-wrenching to see Mary endure disparaging looks from neighbors, the threat of stoning, and the doubts of her own parents.
 Mary and Joseph feel woefully inadequate for such enormous responsibility, yet they quietly shoulder their responsibilities with hope and faith.
 This movie is a little slow in spots, and it's clearly religious.
 But its message of peace and goodwill will resonate with non-believers as well.